Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In Loving Memory of Emmeline.
 Beloved wife of Frederick Thomas Ford.
 Who passed on January 28th 1935.
 And of Frederick Thomas Ford.
 Who passed on January 26th 1936.
 And In Dearest Memory of their daughter Iris Emmeline Ford Spooner B. 1892 D. 1965.
 And of her son Michael Max.
 B. 1933 D. 1965."

-Emmeline first appears on the 1871 Census aged four years old, living with her parents, elder sister Mary and younger siblings Blanche, James and Edward at 24 Queen's Gardens in Marylebone, London.
+Emmeline first appears on the 1871 Census aged four years old, living with her parents, elder sister Mary and younger siblings Blanche, James, and Edward at 24 Queen's Gardens in Marylebone, London.

 Frederick Thomas Ford was born on 22nd February 1859 in Loudwater, Berkshire to Thomas Burch Ford, a blotting paper manufacturer, and his wife Elizabeth Slade.
 Frederick first appears on the 1861 Census aged two years old, living with his parents and elder sisters, Mary Ann, Fanny and Ada Helen in Loudwater, Berkshire.

 In 1911 Frederick and Emmeline are still living in Kimbers House in Braywick, Berkshire, along with Iris and Cynthia.
 I am unable to locate either Vera or Frederick Victor on the 1911 Census.
+Frederick Victor was to pass away on 1st July 1913 aged just 15-years-old.

-Towards 1929 Frederick and Emeeline's health began to deteriorate, something they strived to improve with recuperative cruises and staying at spas.
-Sadly Emmeline passed away on 28th January 1935 after a long illness.
-Frederick was devastated by Emmeline's death and passed away nearly a year later on 26th January 1936 in a nursing home in London.
+Towards 1929 Frederick and Emmeline's health began to deteriorate, something they strived to improve with recuperative cruises and staying at spas.
+Sadly, Emmeline passed away on 28th January 1935 after a long illness.

 In 1932 Iris Emmeline Ford married Frank Vivian Spooner in St Martin, London.
-They had their only child, a son Michael Max Ford Spooner in 1933, Sadly Michael battled with depression, this was made worse when in 1956 he was involved in an serious motorcycle accident which left him physically and mentally disabled.
-He eventually took his own life on 8th April 1965, leaving behind his wife of a few months, Barbara.
+They had their only child, a son Michael Max Ford Spooner in 1933, Sadly Michael battled with depression, this was made worse when in 1956 he was involved in a serious motorcycle accident which left him physically and mentally disabled.
+On 16th December 1953, the Aberdeen Evening Express reported:

 Iris took the death of her son hard and began drinking heavily, sadly Iris was to die from severe burns she received after falling asleep with a lit cigarette whilst under the influence of alcohol on 11th December 1965.